 Opt for a firmer mattress with some pressure point relief.

-Back sleepers require more consistent support for pressure points, and are more likely to experience back pain if they sleep on a surface that is too soft.
-Back sleepers should also be particular mindful of replacing their mattress every 8 to 10 years since natural sinkage over time can lead to more pronounced pain for back sleepers.
+Back sleepers require more consistent support for pressure points and are more likely to experience back pain if they sleep on a surface that is too soft.
+Back sleepers should also be particularly mindful of replacing their mattress every 8 to 10 years since natural sinkage over time can lead to more pronounced pain for back sleepers.

 Of course, a mattress that is too firm is likely to have the same effect, since it puts too much pressure on your hips and shoulders, causing your mid-back to hover uncomfortably over your bed.
 If you’re a back sleeper, opt for a mattress that is soft enough to allow the small of your back to rest comfortably on the bed, but isn’t so soft that your hips sink further than your shoulders.
 The perfect firmness level will depend on your weight and height as well as your sleep position, so don’t be afraid to ask a sleep specialist if you need expert advice.